 Why take my word for the loveliness of quince; why not just try whipping up a big ‘ol batch?
-Well, who wants to buy a boat load of something just to find out they don’t like it?
-Not me, so I altered altered my preparation down to just a single fruit!
+Well, who wants to boatload load of something just to find out they don’t like it?
+Not me, so I altered my preparation down to just a single fruit!
 That way, you can either conduct an experiment with the kids or you can just try it to see if you like it!

 Quince Recipe (How to Cook Quince)